-Meals or snacks with a high sugar content can cause fluctuations in the volume of body fluids, which may increase vestibular symptoms.
-For the purpose of minimizing such fluctuations, foods with complex sugars (such as those found in legumes, whole grains, potatoes, and vegetables) are better choices than foods with a high concentration of simple sugars (such as table sugar, brown sugar, honey, and corn syrup).
+Sugar: Meals or snacks with a high sugar content can cause fluctuations in the volume of body fluids, which may increase vestibular symptoms.
+For the purpose of minimizing such fluctuations, foods with complex sugars (such as those found in legumes, whole grains, potatoes, and vegetables) are better choices than foods with a high concentration of simple sugars (such as table sugar, brown sugar, honey, maple syrup and corn syrup).
 Tips for lowering overall sugar consumption include cutting the amount of sugar in recipes in half, substituting fresh fruit for sweetened baked goods, and possibly the use of sugar substitutes.
+Sprinkling a few currants or berries can help to sweeten up dish.

-Reading labels for sugar content: On

-packaged-food labels, ingredients that end in ose are sugars (for example, dextrose, fructose, and sucrose).
+Reading labels for sugar content: On packaged-food labels, ingredients that end in ose are sugars (for example, dextrose, fructose, and sucrose).
 Corn syrup, honey, molasses, sorbitol, and mannitol are also sugars.
-If one of the first three ingredients listed on the label is a sugar, the sugar content of that product will be high.
+If one of the first three ingredients listed on the label is a sugar, the sugar content of that product will be high, but it is always good to check the actual sugar amount (listed in grams) to be sure as sometimes there may only be three or four ingredients total.

 Sugar substitutes: A physician can provide the best advice about whether sugar substitutes are appropriate to use in reducing sugar intake.
 For use in foods, the FDA has approved four sugar substitutes: saccharin (Sweet'N Low), aspartame (Equal), acesulfame-K (Sweet One), and sucralose (Splenda).
 The chemical composition of some sugar substitutes, however, may include sodium (for example, sodium saccharide); some substitutes, including aspartame and sucralose, are not always suitable for use in cooking or baking.
+Additionally, there is some indication that sugar substitutes can influence metabolic syndrome imbalances.